 One method for estimating ecological water needs is the functional flows framework (N. L. Poff et al. 1997; N. L. Poff and Zimmerman 2010).
-Functional flow metrics are used to quantify potential ecological services provided by river flow in terms of flowrate amplitude, timing, frequency, and duration in distinct seasons of a water year.
+Functional flow metrics are used to quantify potential ecological services provided by river flow in terms of flowrate amplitude, timing, frequency, and duration in distinct seasons of a water year, where water year is here defined to begin on October 1 of the year preceding the calendar year of the same number (i.e., water year 2020 begins on October 1, 2019).
 Recent work has refined these metrics for California hydrology and made the metric-calculating algorithms publicly available (Yarnell et al. 2020; Patterson et al. 2020).

 To learn if it is possible to empirically quantify a hydrologic regime that meets the ecological needs of specific species (coho and Chinook salmon) in a specific ecological region (the Scott River watershed), we examine correlations between several dozen hydrologic metrics and local salmon observations.
 We then use linear models to predict salmon outcomes based on potential combinations of hydrologic metric predictors.
-We use the best of these linear models to formulate a Hydrologic Benefit function for each species, distilling the ecological services provided by hydrology in different seasons into a single index value per water year.
+We use the best of these linear models to formulate a Hydrologic Benefit function for each species, distilling the varying ecological services provided by hydrology across different seasons into a single index value per water year.
 This work sets the stage for a quantitative comparison of competing natural resource management alternatives.

 1.2 History of flow-ecology relationships

 A river’s flow regime is often referred to as a “master variable” controlling geomorphic, chemical, and other conditions in its aquatic ecosystems, and organisms that have evolved to persist in specific flow regimes are commonly negatively affected by flow alteration (Bunn and Arthington 2002; N. Leroy Poff et al. 2010).
 Consequently, in recent decades a diverse body of research has sought to identify and quantify ecological responses to changes in flow.
 Work on this topic spans multiple categories of ecological response, hydrologic predictor, and ultimate cause of hydrologic alteration.
-Two widely studied ecological response metric categories are, firstly, the stream health index, based on density and species richness of macroinvertebrates observed at designated sampling sites (e.g., Monk2006, Guareschi2014, Kevic2018, Mazor et al. 2018, Larsen et al. 2021, Peek et al. 2022, Chessman2022), and secondly, and fish diversity and community assemblage (e.g., McManamay et al. 2013, PetersonFreeman2016, Cartwright2017, Sinnathamby2018, Hain et al. 2018, Guedes2020, Yao2021).
-Ecological responses can also be based on the abundance of a single or a few species, often of fish (Stewart-Koster2011, Booth2014, DeWeberPeterson2020, Hale2023), as well as the extent of habitat types (Chowdhury2007, Chen2011, Brand2011) and the presence of organisms including vegetation and plankton (Riis2008, Catford2014, Qian2016, Tesfaye2017, Vesi2019, Saby2022).
+Two widely studied ecological response metric categories are, firstly, the stream health index, based on density and species richness of macroinvertebrates observed at designated sampling sites (e.g., Monk2006, Guareschi2014, Kevic2018, Mazor et al. 2018, Larsen et al. 2021, Peek et al. 2022, Chessman2022), and secondly, fish diversity and community assemblage (e.g., McManamay et al. 2013, PetersonFreeman2016, Cartwright2017, Sinnathamby2018, Hain et al. 2018, Guedes2020, Yao2021).
+Ecological responses can also be based on the abundance of a single or a few species, often of fish (Stewart-Koster2011, Booth2014, DeWeberPeterson2020, Hale2023), as well as the extent of habitat types (Chowdhury2007, Chen2011, Brand2011) or the presence of organisms like vegetation and plankton (Riis2008, Catford2014, Qian2016, Tesfaye2017, Vesi2019, Saby2022).
 Hydrologic predictors range widely, with a heavy emphasis on extreme (low or high) flow events and the duration of components of the flow regime (e.g., Ayllon2014, Lamouroux2015, McManamay2015, Bower2022).
 Causes of the change in hydrology include the operation of dams, changes in human water use, climate change, and natural flow variability (Herrera2017, Gao2020, White2018, Daneshvar2017, Herbst2019).